Run safely sandboxed in a Docker container

 Increased security with gVisor

-On Linux/AMD64, it’s also possible to run the container using the gVisor container runtime runsc, which uses specially-designed sandboxing techniques to improve security (strong isolation, protection against privilege escalation).
+On Linux/AMD64, it’s also possible to run the container using the gVisor container runtime runsc, which uses specially-designed sandboxing techniques to further improve security (strong isolation, protection against privilege escalation).
 This requires installation of runsc and running as root (runsc doesn’t currently support rootless operation).

 sudo apt install runsc